A fast-growing and relatively affordable Thames Gateway district situated east of Belvedere and across the river from Rainham Marshes

-However, its low-lying situation beyond the Thames flood barrier may make Erith increasingly prone to flooding if global warming causes the expected rise in sea levels.
+However, Erith’s low-lying situation beyond the Thames flood barrier may make it increasingly prone to flooding if global warming causes the expected rise in sea levels.

 Alexander Selkirk, the real-life inspiration for Robinson Crusoe, arrived back at Erith in 1711 after being rescued from his desert island.
 He is remembered (or at least Daniel Defoe’s portrayal is remembered) in the names of Friday Road and Crusoe Road.